chauhanjatin10/chauhanjatin10.github.io/_pages/about.md

 ---

 <!-- ## Academic -->
 Hi!
-I am a Masters student in Computer Science (specialization in AI) department at UCLA (To pursue my goals, I decided to quit my PhD at UCLA CS.
-During that time, I worked with Prof [Wei Wang](http://web.cs.ucla.edu/~weiwang/).
+I am a Masters student in Computer Science (specialization in AI) at UCLA (To pursue my goals, I decided to quit my PhD at UCLA CS.
+During that time, I worked with Prof [Wei Wang](http://web.cs.ucla.edu/~weiwang/))

 Previously, I worked as a researcher at Google AI in the RAiLS (Robust Algorithms for Learning In Sparse Data Settings) team.